 }

-Further we look into the representation space of an infected model.
-Fig~\ref{fig:tsne} illustrates the representations produced by an benign model (left) and an infected one (right), both of which were trained on GTSRB.
-The visualization here is generated by using the t-SNE algorithm~\cite{maaten2008visualizing} that maps high-dimensional vectors onto a two-dimensional plane while maintaining the distance relations among them.
-From the figures, we can see that images with the same label are clustered together, including the images carrying the trigger (infected images).
-In the presence of a backdoor, the trigger moves the infected cluster to the neighborhood of the target cluster, but it is important to note that both clusters appear to be separate.

-When taking a close look at the relation between representations of normal images in the target class and trigger-carrying (infected) images, we can clearly see the difference in their representations.
-Fig~\ref{fig:pca_2s_representations} shows the representations projected to their first two principal components.
-Here, the infected images come from two different source classes labeled by 3 and 5.
-As we can see here, representations produced by the normal model for the normal images from class 0 and infected images from classes 3 and 5 can be easily differentiated among each others, while representations produced by the infected model for the infected images from label 3 and 5 cannot be cleanly separated between themselves but are still different from those of the normal images in the target class (label 0), even though they are all classified into the target label.
-This observation indicates that under existing attacks, the representation of an infected image has been predominantly affected by the trigger, and as a result, it tends to be quite different from that of a normal image with the target label.
+Further investigation revealed clear differences between the representations of the normal images in the target class and those of the infected images.
+Fig.~\ref{fig:pca_2s_representations} shows the representations projected onto their first two principal components, where the infected images from two different source classes are labeled by 3 and 5, respectively.
+As we can see, the representations of the normal images from class 0 produced by the benign model and the infected images from classes 3 and 5 can be easily separated, whereas the representations of the infected images from the source classes of label 3 and 5 produced by the infected model cannot be completely separated, but are still different from those of the normal images in the target class (label 0), even though they are all classified as the target class.
+This observation indicates that under existing attacks, the representation of an infected image is predominantly affected by the trigger, and as a result, it tends to be quite different from that of a normal image with the target label.